plaidml/plaidml/README.md

 This version of PlaidML has some notable limitations which will be addressed soon in upcoming releases:

-  * Start-up times can be quite long
+  * Start-up times are long for training
   * Training throughput much lower than we'd like
-  * RNN support is not implemented

 ### Validated Hardware